Coach 2

 The following practical requirements for the coach's portfolio must be met within 1 year of completing the training course:

-• 1 RW coaching contact observed and debriefed by a certified Coach 2
+• Perform one coaching jump observed and debriefed by a certified Coach 2

 • complete all C2 portfolio documentation